How To Move To Sweden Without A Job

 2. ICT Permit

-Expats transferring to the Swedish branch of a company from outside the EU require an ICT Permit (Intra-Corporate Transfer).
+Expats transferring to the Swedish company branch from outside the EU require an ICT Permit (Intra-Corporate Transfer).
 Non-EU residents are the only ones eligible to apply.
 Further, these permits are only issued to managers and specialists.

-Applicants must submit documentation both from themselves and their employers in order to be eligible for the ICT Permit.
+Applicants must submit documentation from themselves and their employers to be eligible for the ICT Permit.

 Eligibility criteria: